- When Should I Get My Dachshund Fixed?

 You do want to wait at least 60 days after your Dachshund female has had a heat cycle before you schedule a spay.
 A female dog has a higher chance of bleeding out during surgery during and immediately after being in season.

 What is The Process of a Spay or Neuter?

 The procedure of neutering your Dachshund should always be carried out by a veterinarian or a trained professional.
 It is a simple procedure which stops your dog from breeding.

-Spaying, or Ovariohysterectomy, is when the female Dachshund will have its uterus and ovaries completely removed to stop your dog from getting pregnant.
+Spaying is when the female Dachshund will have its uterus and ovaries completely surgically removed to stop your dog from getting pregnant.
 Spaying is also done while your dog is under anesthesia.
 It does take a female longer to recover from a spay, generally 10 to 14 days before stitches are removed.

 Why is Spaying and Neutering Important?

 At one time, I was a very vocal advocate for spaying and neutering and I still feel that there are times when it is important.
 However, I am less inclined to push sterilizing your Dachshund unless there is a medical issue that requires spaying or neutering.

 I am also for spaying or neutering when the dog owner has shown negligence in keeping their dogs contained to their property and their dogs are running at large.
 These are not responsible owners and no matter the breed, they should spay or neuter their dog to keep unwanted puppies from occurring.

 Owners who are responsible and keep their dogs properly housed and understand about heat cycles for female dogs and how to keep their dog from becoming pregnant should have the option of spaying or neutering their pet instead of being forced to do so.

 Veterinarians often push hard for pet owners to have their dogs spayed or neutered because of the millions of mixed breed and purebred dogs that are euthanized each and every year due to neglect and irresponsible breeding.